jonsmithers/dotfiles/README.md

 Dear self,

 Herein lie all your dotfiles.
 Clone the repo and execute [`./setup-everything`] to symlink your dotfiles and install all the basic essentials.
 Edit [_config.json_] to change how files get symlink.

 #### Behavior of [_setup-everything_] script

-* Detects if tools are already installed and skips over them.
+* Idempotent
-* Prompts for confirmation before installing each item, so you can skip parts of your choosing.
+* Prompts for confirmation before each change
-* The symlink process never overwrites files.
-You need to manually delete/move existing files if they are preventing a symlink.

-#### Characteristics of [vimrc] file

-* Automatically installs all your plugins upon first launch.
-* Gracefully handles a large variety of vim versions, vim forks, and even operating systems (like Windows :scream:).

-#### Other implementation details
+#### Notes

 The [_dotphile_] python script reads the symlink configuration from [_config.json_] and creates those symlinks in a safe and communicative manner.